shutterstock_293221436_blue_box-b

 Calculate projection distance correctly

-To calculate the projection distance yourself
+How to calculate the projection distance yourself

-Assuming that the optics of a projector offer a projection ratio of 1.5 - 1.66:1, a distance of 1.5 - 1.66 m is needed for 1 m image width.
+Assuming that the optics of a projector offer a projection ratio of 1.5 - 1.66:1, a distance of 1.5 - 1.66 m is required for 1 m of image width.

 projektionsabstand-distance-nobubble